cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 ## Building your bot

-Developing a bot that works in channels reuses much of the same functionality from 1:1 conversation.
-There are additional events and data in the payload that provide Teams context.
+Developing a bot that works in channels uses much of the same functionality from 1:1 conversation.
+There are additional events and data in the payload that provide Teams channel information.
 Those differences, as well as key differences in common functionality are enumerated below.

 ### Receiving messages